 |Basis for Comparison||R||SPSS|

-R and SPSS both are analytics tools and have great career potential.
-Since R is open source, one could easily learn and implement.
-SPSS is licensed and you need to buy it for permanent use but you can learn SPSS through IBM SPSS trial version.
-If someone is new to data analytics then SPSS is a better choice because of its user-friendly interface to perform statistical analysis with ease from SPSS you can create basic visualization this problem can be overcome by R, R has a wide range of visualizations.
-In R you can use ggplot2 and R shiny to perform visualizations.
-R is best for (EDA) exploratory data analysis.
-R and SPSS both are slow when it comes to handling large data to solve this problem you have to go for another tool.
+R and SPSS are both analytics tools and have excellent career potential.
+Since R is open source, one could quickly learn and implement it.
+You need to buy a license to use SPSS permanently, but you can learn SPSS using the trial version provided by IBM.
+If someone is new to data analytics, then SPSS is a better choice because of its user-friendly interface to perform statistical analysis efficiently.
+Fr m SPSS, you can create basic visualization.
+R can overcome this problem; R has a wide range of visualizations.
+In R, you can use ggplot2 and R shiny to perform visualizations.
+R s best for (EDA) exploratory data analysis.
+R and SPSS are both slow when it comes to handling large data.
+To solve this problem, you have to go for another tool.

-This has been a guide to differences between R vs SPSS, their Meaning, Head to Head Comparison, Key Differences, Comparison Table, and Conclusion. this article consists of all useful difference between R vs SPSS.
+This has been a guide to R vs SPSS.
+Here we have discussed R vs SPSS head-to-head comparison, key differences, infographics, and comparison table.
 You may also look at the following articles to learn more –